 Without onboarding, users are left to figure out your product on their own, and it’s likely they’ll glance over features that could add value to their lives.
 On the other hand, when you use onboarding to walk them through your product’s functionality, you ensure they’re armed with the information they need to make the most of their experience.
 Consider weaving video into your customer education narrative – especially since 72% of people would rather learn about your product through video than text.
-For a great example, check out this video Apple launched to spotlight 8 awesome features of the iPhone 8.
+For a great example, check out this video Samsung launched to spotlight its security software’s features:

 Onboarding can address customer inquiries head-on